 Although much of the continent is poverty-stricken, a few countries are on their way to brighter futures.

-Even though Africa has vast amounts of natural resources from which precious metals and diamonds get mined, they still seem to account for most economies under threat from unemployment and poverty in general.
+Even though Africa has vast amounts of natural resources from which precious metals and diamonds get mined, they still seem to account for most economies under threat from unemployment and poverty.

 South Africa Versus Nigeria GDP

-South Africa derives its wealth mainly from the mining of natural resources, which is one of the reasons for its growing economy.
+South Africa derives its wealth mainly from natural mining resources, which is one of the reasons for its growing economy.
 However, the agriculture sector provides a significant injection to its GDP.
-Moreover, strong strategic partnerships with China, Russia, India and Brazil ensure that the country keeps vying for the top spot on this list.
+Moreover, strong strategic partnerships with China, Russia, India and Brazil ensure the country keeps vying for the top spot on this list.

-One industry proving to be even more lucrative for the country is the tourism niche.
-We’re optimistic that there is not a soul on this earth that wouldn’t love to go on a safari to witness the big five first-hand on the African plains.
+The tourism niche is one industry proving even more lucrative for the country.
+We’re optimistic that no soul on this earth wouldn’t love to go on a safari to witness the big five first-hand on the African plains.

 Nigeria Is The Richest Country In Africa

-The Federal Republic of Nigeria has often gotten referred to as the Giant of Africa.
-With a population size of 206 million and growing, the largest population on the continent and 7th most populous country in the world, it is no wonder they are titans in Africa.
+The Federal Republic of Nigeria is often called the Giant of Africa.
+With a population size of 206 million and growing, the largest population on the continent and the 7th most populous country in the world, it is no wonder they are titans in Africa.

-According to its nominal GDP, Nigeria has recently claimed the pole position in terms of being the wealthiest country in Africa and managed to dethrone South Africa in 2019.
+According to its nominal GDP, Nigeria has recently claimed the pole position as the wealthiest country in Africa and managed to dethrone South Africa in 2019.

-Classified as a mixed economy emerging market, Nigeria made its way to top dog thanks to what seems like an infinite supply of natural resources and well-developed communications, legal, financial and transport sectors.
-Currently, their GDP stands at $444.9 billion, a number that is set to grow over the next few decades thanks to their trade partnerships with influential countries.
+Classified as a mixed economy emerging market, Nigeria made its way to top dog thanks to an infinite supply of natural resources and well-developed communications, legal, financial and transport sectors.
+Their GDP stands at $444.9 billion, which is set to grow over the next few decades thanks to their trade partnerships with influential countries.

-A number of factors hamper this West African Giant.
+Several factors hamper this West African Giant.
 It is a somewhat fractured country with conflict taking place in parts along with banditry.
-This hampers the growth of the economy as resources need to be shifted to simply maintaining order.
+This hampers the economy’s growth as resources must be shifted to maintain order.

-There are though a huge range of positives, Nigerians are an industrious hard working people who dont let circumstance hold them back.
-If they did the world would be a lot poorer as there have been some very notable Nigerians in the Entertainment and Fashion industries.
+There is a vast range of positives.
+Nigerians are industrious, hard-working people who dont let circumstances hold them back.
+If they did, the world would be a lot poorer as there have been some very notable Nigerians in the Entertainment and Fashion industries.

-Sport though is where Nigerians excel.
-Football & The Super Eagles is what most Nigerians will be interested in.
-Nigerians Footballers have graced many of the best clubs in Europe with their amazing skills.
-The Premiership in particular has been fortunate to witness the skills of players like Nwankwo Kanu, Jay Jay Okacha in the past.
+Sport, though, is where Nigerians excel.
+Football & The Super Eagles are what most Nigerians will be interested in.
+Nigerians Footballers have graced many of the best clubs in Europe with their exceptional skills.
+The Premiership in particular, has been fortunate to witness the skills of players like Nwankwo Kanu and Jay Jay Okacha.